xubowenhaoren/Birdify/README.md

 - Hard-ware limit / Training time limit

-  Number of epochs: 35
+  Number of epochs:

+  5 -> 35: Loss of Inception V4 decrease to as low as 0.02.
+30 mins per epoch.

+  -> 20: Loss of Efficient Net decrease to as low as 0.006.
+60 mins per epoch.

-  Resolution of input image:
+  Resolution of input image: 128 -> 214 -> 300 -> 512 -> 600

 - Overfitting